saurtron/Beyond-All-Reason/doc/pingwheel/README.md

 Also, some messages like 'on my way' or 'reclaim' seem to make it into most people lists, while for now having no clear category.

+Regarding i18n capabilities: In the spirit of easing communication, I think it can be good to have an ample vocabulary with translations, even if for starters we just show 6 basic options, then up to 6x3 or 6x2 or so for advanced users (2 levels or 2 wheels respectively), pro users could even activate hidden translatable vocabulary in json.

+I don't see why the full vocabulary listed above can't be supported translation wise, even if most options are not listed by default on default wheel.

 ## Pending Work

 While most of the implementation is done and robust, the following things can still be done:

 * Select a final list of messages.
+* Needs [good icons](#needed-icons).
+At the moment the wheel uses bar's cursor icons, but they're somewhat limited.

 Other things that could optionally be done: